 - 1/2 teaspoon garlic powder

-- First, cook your red lentils.
+- Cook the red lentils.
 Add 1 cup dried red lentils and 3 cups of water to a medium pot.
 Bring to a boil, and then simmer for about 20 minutes.
-Drain the lentils in a fine strainer, and then add to a large bowl.
-Add both jars of marinara to the bowl with the lentils and mix to combine.
+Drain the lentils in a fine strainer, and then add back to the pot and stir in the marinara sauce.
 Set aside.

 - Preheat the oven to 350 degrees.